 Note that, depending upon the app you are assigning, you may need to complete additional dialog boxes.
 For example, some apps require you to provide certain attributes that will be assigned to all users in a group for that app.

 To assign a selected app to one or more groups:

 - Sign into your Administrator Dashboard, select Applications, and then select the application you want to assign to one or more groups.

-- Select the Groups tab, then click the Assign to Groups button (see below).
+- On the Assignments tab, click the Assign button (see below).

-- Click Assign for each group you want to assign this applications to, then click Done.
+- Select Assign to Groups for each group you want to assign this application to, then click Done.

 After you assign apps to groups (or groups to apps), all users in the group can access the application from their Okta home page.